<img> element lets you embed images into an HTML document, while the

 <source>elements and one

-<img>element to provide versions of an image for different display/device scenarios.
-The browser will consider each child
+<img>element which provides versions of an image for different display/device scenarios.
+The browser considers each child

-<source>element and choose the best match among them.
+<source>element and chooses the best match among them.

 object-fitCSS property sets how the content of a replaced element, such as an